officialHenrik/sheetLog/README.md

-Python script for push data to google spreadsheet from rasberry pi running Elphy (https://www.elphy.se/) Read last inserted temperature and humidity from the influxdb and append it to a google spreadsheet
+Python script for push data to google spreadsheet from raspberry pi running Elphy (https://www.elphy.se/) Read last inserted temperature and humidity from the influxdb and append it to a google spreadsheet

 Usage: